ClosedPort22/yt-dlp-plugins/README.md

 - `embed_thumbnail`: Whether to embed thumbnail in the file.
 Specify `delete` to delete the thumbnail after embedding.
 You can combine this option with `max_thumbnail_*` to control the size of the thumbnail to be embedded.
+- `embed_credits`: Whether to embed credits in the MP4 file.
+This options has no effect if `mutagen` is not enabled.
+The exact names of keys (e.g.
+  `Mastering Engineer`, `Songwriter`) depend on the language code you pass via the URL (e.g. `?l=en-GB`) and the region's default language, since Apple returns localized names.
+Important note: if a localized key contains non-Latin characters, it will be silently ignored.
 - `path`: Path to the executable.
 Defaults to `mp4box`, which will only work if `mp4box` is in your `PATH`.